YoungLink4/younglink4.github.io/_posts/2017-06-10-Istanbul-Convention.md

 Finally something sensible.
 It isn't really odd, but I still wanted to highlight it.
 This should be at the core of our actions.
 Buildung an understanding, fighting violence, tear down social stigmas.
 But please also don't replace them with new ones.
 If a woman decides to work to feed her family or be the breadwinner in the family, fine.
 If the woman decides to be a simple housewife, because the earnings of the man are enough, fine.
 Don't condemn women who feel comfortable in traditional gender roles, it's their decision.

->2 Parties shall provide or arrange for specialist women’s support services to all women victims of violence and their children.
+>2 Parties shall provide or arrange for specialist women's support services to all women victims of violence and their children.

 Where's the man's support?
 Just because men experience it way less doesn't mean they don't need it.
 In fact, they're currently in more need than women, because they lack these kinds of services.